daffaalfandy/athletes-management-system/docs/planning-artifacts/product-brief-athletes-management-system-2025-12-30.md

 ### Why Existing Solutions Fall Short

 General athlete management apps often require internet access—which is notoriously unreliable in stadium basements and sports halls—and lack the specific logic for Judo's age-weight grouping and Kyu/Dan rank progression.
-Generic spreadsheets lack the visual "Fighter Card" interface that allows for the instant, intuitive decision-making a coach needs.
+Generic spreadsheets lack the professional "Athlete List" interface that allows for the instant, intuitive decision-making a coach needs.
+- **Athlete Lists:** High-efficiency list views containing critical athlete stats and belt indicators for rapid management.

 ### Proposed Solution